MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

 ## Design considerations

 - Various network topologies can connect multiple landing zone virtual networks.
 Examples of network topologies include hub-and-spoke, full-mesh, and hybrid topologies.
-You can also have one large flat virtual network or multiple virtual networks that are connected via multiple Azure ExpressRoute circuits or connections.
+You can also have multiple virtual networks that are connected via multiple Azure ExpressRoute circuits or connections.

 - Virtual networks can't traverse subscription boundaries.
 However, you can use virtual network peering, an ExpressRoute circuit, or VPN gateways to achieve connectivity between virtual networks across different subscriptions.